 UK liquids production is forecast to stay steady at an average of 0.8 mb/d in 2025.
 Production ramp-ups will be seen at the ETAP and Clair sites.

-Sources: UK Department for Business, Energy and Industrial Strategy and OPEC.
+Industrial Strategy and OPEC.

 Meanwhile, project start-ups are expected at the Alwyn, Laggan-Tormore, Murlach (Skua redevelopment) and Janice's assets.
 However, decline rates from mature fields are expected to offset these additional volumes.

 Non-OECD